gchure/phd/src/chapter_02/section_04_results.md

 *E. coli* genome, $N_{NS} = 4.6 \times 10^6$.

-Our experimental pipeline for determining fold-change using flow cytometry is shown in Fig. @fig:flowchart.
+Our experimental pipeline for determining fold-change using flow cytometry is shown in  @Fig:flowchart.
 Briefly, cells were grown to exponential phase, in which gene expression reaches steady state [@scott2010], under concentrations of the inducer IPTG ranging between 0 and $5000\, \mu$M. We measure YFP fluorescence using flow cytometry and automatically gate the data to